Kiwirok bombings

-The Kiwirok bombings were a series of aerial bombardments carried out by the Indonesian National Armed Forces (TNI) against civilians in the Kiwirok district of the Bintang Mountains Regency of West Papua in October 2021.
+The Kiwirok bombings were a series of aerial bombardments carried out by the Indonesian National Armed Forces (TNI) against civilians in the Kiwirok district of the Bintang Mountains Regency, Papua (now in Highland Papua), Indonesia in October 2021.

 Background

 After gaining independence from the Netherlands, Indonesia claimed all Dutch colonial territories of the Malay Archipelago, including West Papua (formerly Dutch New Guinea).
 Following a controversial referendum known as the Act of Free Choice, the Papua conflict began as separatists from the Free Papua Movement (OPM) and West Papua National Liberation Army (TPNPB) have conducted a low-intensity guerrilla war against the Indonesian forces, while Indonesia has been accused of conducting a genocidal campaign against the local indigenous tribes.

 On 8 September 2021, members of the TPNPB burnt machinery used for the construction of the Trans-Papua Highway.
 Five days later, riots broke out in Kiwirok when members of the TPNPB attacked public buildings, including a school and a medical centre, injuring nine people, one of whom later died.
 This incident was quite unusual for Kiwirok as TPNPB attacks have usually focused on other areas such as Oksibil.
 As a result, Indonesia has strengthened their military presence in Kiwirok, further intensifying the conflict.
 This included carrying out several raids during the months of September and October, in which Indonesian security forces took villagers' belongings, and in extreme cases, killed their livestock and even removed roofing from their homes.